DanielYohai/PluralsightProject0/README.md

 This project is the beginning (i.e. Step 0) of a multi-step, scalable project that explores the qualities and interesting phenomena of "Tesla Numbers", i.e. numbers divisible by 3, e.g. 3, 6, 9, 12, 15, 18, etc.

-Each step will explore additional concepts and features of both Tesla Numbers as well as unit testing.
+Each step will explore concepts and features well as unit testing.
 Along the way, we will also learn and/or reinforce various Python concepts.

 Each step consists of a number of tasks - each of which will be unit tested.

+This Step 0 will begin by setting up our project's root directory and files necessary.

-This Step 0 will begin by testing if input data are valid Tesla Numbers by the `%` MODULO operation, i.e. if divisible by 3, i.e.:
+The next Step 1 will continue by testing if input data are valid Tesla Numbers by the `%` MODULO operation, i.e. if divisible by 3, i.e.:

 ```
 if x % 3 == 0: ## IF x % (MODULO, i.e. DIVIDED BY) 3 LEAVES A REMAINDER OF 0 (ZERO)...